- Dr Maggie Dwyer

 Guidance and Feedback Hours

 Maggie Dwyer is a Research Fellow for the Social Media and Security in Africa (SMS: Africa) project in the Centre of African Studies at University of Edinburgh.
 This ESRC/DFID funded project examines the role of social media in documenting and driving (in)security in Africa.
-Maggie has conducted field research for the project in Kenya, Sierra Leone, and Tanzania.
 She also leads a research project titled Modern Soldiering in Africa, funded by the Gerda Henkel Foundation.
 Additionally, Maggie is Associate Editor of The Journal of Modern African Studies.

 Maggie completed her PhD in African Studies at University of Edinburgh.
 She also holds an MSc from Syracuse University and a BS in political science and psychology from University of Mary Washington.

 Her research focuses on conflict, security, and politics in Africa, with a particular emphasis on African militaries.
 Maggie’s PhD research examined military indiscipline in the form of mutinies in West and Central Africa.
 Her work provides a nuanced understanding of ways soldiers make demands and challenge authority.
-She conducted field research for the project in Burkina Faso, Sierra Leone, and The Gambia.
+She has conducted field research in Burkina Faso, Kenya, Sierra Leone, The Gambia and Tanzania.

 Maggie was a course convenor and lecturer of Politics in Africa at University of St Andrews (2015).
 She has also been a tutor and guest lecturer for African Politics, International Security, Introduction in Politics and IR and Research in Africa at University of Edinburgh (2011-2014).

-In the first term of the 2017/2018 academic year Maggie will be convening the postgraduate course Contemporary Debates in Africa.
+In the first term of the 2017/2018 academic year Maggie is convening the postgraduate course Contemporary Debates in Africa.